ramirotorres/OptimizingFranchiseExpansion/README.md

 latitude longitude $\beta$

-Thus, the parameters used in the aplication:
+* [Parameters]: Thus, the parameters used in the aplication:

 m=1775